Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Additional Empirical Results

 \section{Additional Empirical Results}

-Our additional experimental results focus on further validating our approach. \cref{apx:further-results:gp-normal} contains the results on the PD1 benchmark \citep{wang-jmlr24} with gaussian processes as a surrogate.
-For an easier comparison, the corresponding random forest results are provided in \cref{apx:further-results:rf-normal}. \cref{apx:further-results:dynamic} contains the results of experiments conducted with randomly sampled prior locations.
-All experiments shown here are conducted on the PD1 benchmark.
+Our additional experimental results focus on further validating our approach. \cref{app:further-results:increased-budget} contains the detailed results for an increased budget on the PD1 benchmark \citep{wang-jmlr24} with random forests and Gaussian processes as a surrogate, respectively. \cref{app:further-results:lcb_results} contains the results obtained with LCB as the acquisition function. \cref{app:further-results:rejection_ablation} contains the scenario-wise results for the rejection sensitivity analysis. \cref{app:further-results:pc} contains the detailed results of a comparison with probabilistic circuits. \cref{app:further-results:gp-normal} contains the results of our comparison to \pibo with GPs as a surrogate model.
+For an easier comparison, the corresponding results with random forests are also supplied. \cref{app:further-results:dynamic} contains the results of experiments conducted with randomly sampled prior locations. \cref{pibo_extension} describes a na{\"i}ve dynamic extension for \pibo and reports its results. \cref{app:further-results:prior-decay} contains a small sensitivity analysis for the speed of prior decay.
+Finally, \cref{app:further-results:rior_rejection_sampling_budget_ablation} provides an ablation over the prior rejection sampling budget.